eAccessibility with David Berman: Office, InDesign, PDF, Web for the new legislation (including WCAG 2.1!)

 – Jennifer Cowan, Accessibility Coordinator, County of Elgin

-“Great mix of humor and knowledge.”
+“Great mix of humour and knowledge.”

 – Joy Moskovic, Treasury Board of Canada Secretariat